CreadDiscans/ServiceDesigner/TUTORIAL.md

 > If there is a selected group or component, that one will be highlighted because it was activated.
 > So if you don't need to activate it anymore, just click _Unselect_.
 Then nothing will be selected in **Components** tab.

+#### 3. _Collapse_
+> If you want to collapse some group, but not all groups, just the group.
+> If you want to uncollapse, click it again.

 ## Element